-Staffing: Workforce Planning, Equalities and Health and Safety are all integrated into this framework and performance management impacts on all staff through the IPM process.
+Workforce planning is integrated into this framework and performance management impacts on all staff through the IPM process.
 Whilst much of performance management activity takes place at a strategic level, real changes will only be made by individuals changing the way they work; this framework integrates all this activity to demonstrate and promote the 'golden thread'.